tefkah/thesis-writing/Chapters/III. Anyons.md

 That is not all however.
 Since a 2-exchange differs from a point, we can simply add another exchange (4-exchange in our lingo) to create a new loop which is_also_ not homotopy equivalent to a either a point nor a 2-exchange.
 Moreover, it matters which way we go about exchanging these particles: a clockwise loop and an anti-clockwise loop cannot be smoothly deformed into one another, as the path would have to cross the origin.
 Therefore we apparently have the same number of possible paths as there are integers\![^11] A bit of a step up from the situation in $3D$: instead of just two types of particles we suddenly have a
 (countable) infinity of them!
 As we shall see, this will lead to the anyons being able to take on "any" phase.

-- [ ] also add why Q<sub>2</sub>' is isomorphic to RP1.
+- [ ] also add why Q_2 is isomorphic to RP1.

-#### P Another way of arguing for the same thing is by using the defintiont that phase is the 1D rep of the fundamental group of the spaceh
+#### P Another way of arguing for the same thing is by using the definition that phase is the 1D rep of the fundamental group of the space

 While categorizing configuration spaces is all very well and good, it is high time to connect this back to the physics, as we have not yet shown how the equivalence classes of homotopy equivalent paths relate to the number of particles.
 The way to do so is to extend our collection of equivalence classes slightly and describe what is called the _fundamental group_ of a space.
 The fundamental group $\pi_1$, also called the _first homotopy group_, of a space is, as the name suggests, a _group_ consisting of the set of equivalence classes of homotopy equivalent paths and path-concatenation as the group action.[^12]
 Path concatenation is what it sounds like: in the fundamental group of $RP^2$ we have two homotopy classes of paths, the 1-exchange and the 2-exchange.